tbranyen/combynexpress/README.md

 {{ prop|my-filter }}
 ```

-This will lazily require (non-blocking) the filter functions and register them
+This will require the filter functions and register them onto the template.
+In
-onto the template.
-In the above example it would look for
-**filters/my-filter.js** in the configured **views** directory.
-You can change
+the above example it would look for **filters/my-filter.js** in the configured
-the directory to search for templates in:
+**views** directory.
+You can change the directory to search for templates in:

 ``` javascript
 combynExpress.filtersDir = "some-other-folder";